bfv/oe-actions/bfvlib/serialize/serializing.md

 resultString = serializer:SerializeToLongchar(obj).
 ```

-The object can be serialized to a json object as well by the `Serialize` method.
+The object can be serialized to a `JsonObject` as well by the `Serialize` method.